 BUSINESS RISK MANAGEMENT

-The Company has in place a Business Risk Management framework to identify risks andstrive to create transparency minimize adverse impact on the business and enhance the Companyscompetitive advantage.
+The Company has in place a Business Risk Management framework to identify risks andminimize their adverse impact on business and strives to create transparency which in turnenhances the Company's competitive advantage.

 CORPORATE SOCIAL RESPONSIBILITY

-The Board of Directors has formed a committee on Corporate Social Responsibility inaccordance with Companies Act 2013.
+The Board of Directors has formed a committee on Corporate Social Responsibility (CSR)in accordance with Companies Act 2013.
 The composition of the same has been given inCorporate Governance Report.

-The Annual Report on CSR activities in pursuance of the Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed herewith as "Annexure A".
+The Annual Report on CSR activities in pursuance of the Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed herewith as "Annexure B".

-The Company has spent the entire amount of Rs.
-773.35 Lacs towards CSR activitiesduring the FY 2015-16.
+The Company has spent the entire amount of ` 1011 Lacs towards CSR activities duringthe FY 2016-17.